yaotianran/get_enriched_regions/README.md

 # get_enriched_regions
-Get the enriched regions from an arbitrary bam file according to coverage cutoff
+Get the enriched regions from an arbitrary bam file according to a coverage cutoff.